You are viewing a story from harrypotterfanfiction.com

 “How about you, Granger?
 Other than Potter and Weasley, do you have friends?”
 Theo phrased his question with a bit of harshness to match what had been in hers.

 “Yes, I do,” Hermione replied bluntly.
 “Ron’s little sister, Ginny, is my friend and Neville Longbottom.
-I also like to hang out with Luna Lovegood from Ravenclaw.”
+I also like to spend time with Luna Lovegood from Ravenclaw.”

 “Loony, you mean?”
 Theo joked.
 Hermione smiled at him, rolling her eyes.